wazo-platform/wazo-platform.org/content/uc-doc/administration/call_permissions.md

 You can also create permissions that allow a specific extension to be called instead of being denied.
-This make it possible to create a general \"deny all\" permission and then an \"allow for some\" one.
+This make it possible to create a general "deny all" permission and then an "allow for some" one.

 Finally, instead of unconditionally denying calling a specific extension, call permissions can instead challenge the user for a password to be able to call that extension.

-As you can see, you can do a lot of things with Wazo\'s call permissions.
+As you can see, you can do a lot of things with Wazo's call permissions.
 They can be used to create fairly complex rules.
-That said, it is probably *not* a good idea to so because it\'s pretty sure you\'ll get it somehow wrong.
+That said, it is probably *not* a good idea to so because it's pretty sure you'll get it somehow wrong.

 Examples